subodhb-repo/Sportsbet/README.md

 - Clone the Files
-- Navigate to the root directory of the app where Program.cs is located, typically at - `{ClonedDirectory}/src/Sportsbet.DepthCharts.App`
+- Navigate to the root directory of the app where Program.cs is located, typically at - `{YourClonedDirectory}/Sportsbet/src/Sportsbet.DepthCharts.App`
 - To run the Application execute the application from the root directory:
-`dotnet run --launch-profile "https"`
+`dotnet run --launch-profile "Sportsbet.DepthCharts.App"`

-The application will typically start on http://localhost:7224 (the port can be different).
+The application will typically start on https://localhost:59921 (the port can be different).
 Note the address in your console output.

 ## API Endpoints
 The API is structured to separate requests by sport (nfl or mlb).